dattgoswami/solana-notes/invoke_context.md

 # The Solana Program Runtime: A Deep Dive into InvokeContext

-## 1. Introduction

-The Solana blockchain is renowned for its high performance and scalability.
-At the heart of this efficiency lies the Solana Program Runtime, a sophisticated system designed to execute on-chain programs swiftly and securely.
-This article will explore the core of this runtime, with a particular focus on the InvokeContext - the central structure that manages program execution.

-## 2. Overview of the Solana Program Runtime
+## 1. Overview of the Solana Program Runtime

 The Solana Program Runtime is responsible for the entire lifecycle of on-chain programs, from loading and execution to resource management and prioritization.
 It comprises several interconnected components that work in concert to ensure smooth and secure program execution.

-## 3. The InvokeContext: The Linchpin of Program Execution
+## 2. The [Invoke Context](https://github.com/anza-xyz/agave/blob/master/program-runtime/src/invoke_context.rs): The Linchpin of Program Execution

 At the center of Solana's runtime lies the InvokeContext, a critical structure that encapsulates the execution environment for a single transaction.
 Let's break down its key aspects:

-### 3.1 Purpose and Responsibilities
+### 2.1 Purpose and Responsibilities

 The InvokeContext serves as the main pipeline from runtime to program execution.
 Its primary responsibilities include: